ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-prof-services.md

 All data at Microsoft has a retention and deletion policy applied to it, which will vary depending on risk and other factors.

-Customers requesting the deletion of a data subject's personal data universally across Support systems may do so through your TAM or by filing a Support Request (SR) in SMC or equivalent system.
+Customers requesting the deletion of a data subject's personal data universally across Support systems may do so through your TAM or by filing a Support Request (SR) in Services Hub or equivalent system.
 You *must* indicate that this is a request to assist with a DSR under GDPR.

 *Option A—Cross-Microsoft Support Customer DSR*.
 For a cross system DSR, customer must provide the personal data that Microsoft needs to identify the required data (for example, email address; phone number).
 Microsoft will not correlate or research records and will only search directly on identifiers provided by the customer.
 When data is found, Microsoft will delete all engagements and all associated data.

 > Important Note: this may result in loss of historical records that are important to customer's organization.

 *Option B—Specific Customer Engagements*.
-For specific engagements that the customer has identified and wants deleted, do not delete tickets out of SMC.
+For specific engagements that the customer has identified and wants deleted, do not delete tickets out of Services Hub.
 This will result in personal data remaining in logs and downstream systems that may not be deleted within the needed timeframe.
 Instead, identify the ticket or personal data within the ticket that must be deleted, and contact Microsoft Support to assist you in deleting that data.

 ### Microsoft Support Data Transfer and Management tool (DTM) instructions